blackberry-pi-314/secant-tunnel/README.md

 ---

-## Part 2: Plenum & Modular Chassis System Design with Immediate Applications
+## Part 2: Modular Chassis System Design for Rigid Anchored Chassis (the RACk)

 ### 2.1 The Modular Chassis Concept
 The foundational infrastructure relies on a **perfectly linear, modular chassis system** embedded permanently into the tunnel structure.
 This chassis acts as a universal mounting and stabilization utility grid, preventing any single entity from claiming an exclusive invention on modular underground structural tracks.